Apply to Cañada College as a Veteran

 Access your WebSMART student account for the following services and more:

-- View assigned registration date/time
+- View your assigned priority registration date

 - Add/Drop courses and pay fees (Note: certain fees may not apply if you are paying for your courses through a 3rd party payee.
 Please speak with the School Certifying Official if you plan to use VA Educational Benefits)